KioskForge v1.07 Change Log

 5. The user's password is now hashed (made unreadable) by KioskForge on the installation medium for security reasons.

 6. The user_name kiosk configuration field has been removed as KioskForge now creates two users: kiosk and shell.
 The kiosk user is used to launch and run the kiosk.
 It is not possible to log in via SSH as that user.
-The shell user is intended for SSH logins to the kiosk, in case you need to inspect or modify the kiosk after it has been deployed.
+The shell user is intended for SSH logins to the kiosk if you need to inspect or modify it after deployment.

 7. Upgraded development and embedded Python to v3.13.7.